Clause Explained

 What You Can Do Before You Sign

 The single most important step any new construction buyer can take is to read the purchase agreement before signing it.
 This sounds obvious, but the reality is that most buyers do not read every page of a document that routinely exceeds forty pages of dense legal language.
 The habitability waiver is counting on that.
+Use the Fine Print Homes contract checklist to systematically review your agreement for concerning clauses.

 Look for specific language patterns.
 The clause will typically contain phrases such as all implied warranties, including but not limited to the implied warranty of habitability, are hereby expressly disclaimed and waived or buyer acknowledges that seller makes no implied warranties of any kind.
 These clauses may appear in a section titled Warranties or Limitation of Warranties, or they may be embedded in a general disclaimers section.
 Some builders place them in addenda or exhibits attached to the main agreement.